Stall (fluid dynamics): Deep stall

 The name "deep stall" first came into widespread use after the crash of the prototype BAC 1-11 G-ASHG on 22 October 1963, which killed its crew.
 This led to changes to the aircraft, including the installation of a stick shaker (see below) to clearly warn the pilot of an impending stall.
 Stick shakers are now a standard part of commercial airliners.
 Nevertheless, the problem continues to cause accidents; on 3 June 1966, a Hawker Siddeley Trident (G-ARPY), was lost to deep stall; deep stall is suspected to be cause of another Trident (the British European Airways Flight 548 G-ARPI) crash – known as the "Staines Disaster" – on 18 June 1972, when the crew failed to notice the conditions and had disabled the stall-recovery system.
 On 3 April 1980, a prototype of the Canadair Challenger business jet crashed after initially entering a deep stall from 17,000 ft and having both engines flame-out.
 It recovered from the deep stall after deploying the anti-spin parachute but crashed after being unable to jettison the chute or relight the engines.
 One of the test pilots was unable to escape from the aircraft in time and was killed.
 On 26 July 1993, a Canadair CRJ-100 was lost in flight testing due to a deep stall.
 It has been reported that a Boeing 727 entered a deep stall in a flight test, but the pilot was able to rock the airplane to increasingly higher bank angles until the nose finally fell through and normal control response was recovered.
 The crash of West Caribbean Airways Flight 708 in 2005 was also attributed to a deep stall.
-The 2024 Saurya Airlines Bombardier CRJ200 crash has been attributed to a deep stall caused by improper rotation during takeoff.
+AirAsia Flight 8501 is yet another notable example of an unrecoverable stall.
+The 2024 Saurya Airlines Bombardier CRJ200 crash has been attributed to a deep stall caused by slow speed and excessive rotation rate during takeoff.

-Deep stalls can occur at apparently normal pitch attitudes, if the aircraft is descending quickly enough.
-The airflow is coming from below, so the angle of attack is increased.
-Early speculation on reasons for the crash of Air France Flight 447 blamed an unrecoverable deep stall, since it descended in an almost flat attitude (15°) at an angle of attack of 35° or more.
-However, it was held in a stalled glide by the pilots, who held the nose up amid all the confusion of what was actually happening to the aircraft.

 Canard-configured aircraft are also at risk of getting into a deep stall.
 Two Velocity aircraft crashed due to locked-in deep stalls.
 Testing revealed that the addition of leading-edge cuffs to the outboard wing prevented the aircraft from getting into a deep stall.
 The Piper Advanced Technologies PAT-1, N15PT, another canard-configured aircraft, also crashed in an accident attributed to a deep stall.
 Wind-tunnel testing of the design at the NASA Langley Research Center showed that it was vulnerable to a deep stall.

-In the early 1980s, a Schweizer SGS 1-36 sailplane was modified for NASA's controlled deep-stall flight program.